ipitio/bronte/README.md

 ![thunder](thunder.png)

-This was started before realizing `PyTorch Lightning` exists...
-Good thing engineering is fun!
-The notebook `bronte.ipynb` features an ETL Pipeline for, and Deep Learning using, the Bronte framework, with an example dataset of Basketball statistics.
+The notebook `bronte.ipynb` features an ETL Pipeline for, and Deep Learning using, the modular and extensible `Bronte` framework, with an example dataset of Basketball statistics.
 This project is intended to be a tutorial and a playground and is definitely a work in progress!

 ## ETL Pipeline